 Once the project field has been created and has some projects with issues within, and its project values updated to different statuses, it's possible to get the reports from projects without further configuration with Custom Charts.
-This app recognizes the fields created with Profields and adds the information to the graph.
+This app recognizes the fields created with Projectrak and adds the information to the graph.
 This feature, together with the new option they have incorporated of counting by projects, allows users to have different reports in which the information of the projects and the issues are crossed.

-Watch the following video clip, which explains the integration of Profields and Custom Charts for Jira:
+Watch the following video clip, which explains the integration of Projectrak and Custom Charts for Jira:

-The video will start with Tom Harris, from the Custom Charts team, explaining how the integration with Profields works.
+Tom Harris, from the Custom Charts team, explain how the integration with Projectrak (formerly Profields) works.

 Rich Filters is only available for Data Center, and it's one of those apps easy to recommend given its contribution to controlling environments through Jira dashboards.
 Very useful for support teams, for example.

 The main benefit of Rich Filters for Jira relies on filtering right from the Jira dashboards, which completely reload the dashboard based on the selected criteria.
 Besides allowing to incorporate new gadgets into the dashboard, it makes it a very handy app.

 To get the results you need, it's necessary to configure the app to define which criteria (fields) will be used in each filter and its behaviors.
 Another advantage of this app is that it is easy to reuse once this configuration is completed.

 The possibilities Rich Filters for Jira offers right from the Jira dashboards make it a powerful app.

 Like the previous case with Custom Charts for Jira, we had a Co-Hosted Webinar with Qotilabs, Rich Filters' creators.
-They prepared a short video showing how the integration with Profields works.
+They prepared a short video showing how the integration with Projectrak works.

-Before hitting the play button in the following clip showing the integration of Profields and Rich Filters for Jira, bear in mind that we have created a field in Profields called Project Status, which we have mapped with a field of Jira issues, as we shown before.
+Before hitting the play button in the following clip showing the integration of Projectrak and Rich Filters for Jira, bear in mind that we have created a field in Projectrak called Project Status, which we have mapped with a field of Jira issues, as we shown before.